adasq/gerrit-native-notifications/README.md

 # gerrit-native-notifications

-It lets you see gerrit messages as your native OS notifications.
+It lets you see gerrit events as a native OS notifications.

 ## How it works?